OpenCageData/opencagedata-misc-docs/README.md

 # opencagedata-misc-docs

-Various guidelines and documents used by OpenCage Data.
+Various guidelines and documents used by OpenCage GmbH.
 Hosted here to make change logs transparent.